topalovic/duplo/README.md

 #     2=>{0=>{0=>"I'm a 200", 1=>"I'm a 201"}, 1=>{0=>"I'm a 210", 1=>"I'm a 211"}}}
 ```

+### Sets and all together now

-You can also use `s` for Sets, and mix and match collection types to
+You can use `s` for Sets, and mix and match collection types to your
-your little heart's desire:
+heart's desire:

 ```ruby
 ah2s3 { abc.sample(2).join }